HlyanHtetKyawDev/TodoList/README.md

 This project is a simple TODO list application that fetches data from an external API, stores it locally for offline access, and displays it in a user-friendly interface.
 The app is designed to demonstrate offline capabilities using Room DB and fetch/update operations with an API.
-It also include some test cases for testing.
+It also includes some test cases for testing.

 ### Used Technologies